 While the galaxy method might seem far more straightforward, it’s complicated by the fact that it requires us to know the distances to those galaxies very precisely.
 And because we figure that out by observing stellar explosions, it requires us to have an extremely good understanding of how stars work, in a range of galactic environments.

-Astronomers have always expected both methods to give us the same answer: a number called the Hubble Constant, named after the first astronomer to measure it.
+Astronomers have always expected both methods to give us the same answer for the Universe expanding question: a number called the Hubble Constant, named after the first astronomer to measure it.
 But as both sides get more precise data, it’s becoming clear that the answers disagree.
 This is sometimes called the “Hubble tension”; other times it’s called a “crisis in the cosmos”.

 So, what’s the solution?
 It may be that one side is making a mistake in its data analysis.
 Or perhaps missing some important bit of astrophysical data that would lead to a different result.
 The only other possibility is that both measurements are essentially correct, but they’re not actually measuring the same thing, which would mean our big picture is incomplete, and the evolution of the cosmos is more complicated than we thought.

 Based on the headlines, you’d think that this last possibility would be the nightmare case.
 It would, after all, mean that the very precise accounting we’ve made of the makeup and/or evolution of the Universe was never correct, and we’ve been missing something important all this time.

 But from an astronomer’s viewpoint, it’s less of a nightmare and more of a dream come true.

 Our current picture of the cosmos has so far been beautifully, frustratingly consistent with every measurement we’ve thrown at it.
 This so-called Concordance Cosmology has passed every observational test, painting for us a precise picture of exactly what the Universe is made of, and in what quantities.
 Even general relativity, a theory of gravity first written down by Einstein in 1915, has yet to show any cracks.